David & Carolyn Crow

 Aston and Martin

 A “friend” found a wild cat and her three young kittens in her woodshed.
-Knowing that Carolyn was a soft touch she convinced Carolyn to take the “twins” home with her after one visit.
-The Boys, Aston and Martin, named after Carolyn’s favourite car brand lived in the barn and were tasked with keeping the rodent population at bay.
+Knowing Carolyn was a soft touch, she convinced her—after just one visit—to take the “twins” home.

-They also turned into the Dog tormentors by teasing Baku and were our supervisors with no task around the yard, in any of the sheds or elsewhere on the property, including feeding and foaling, getting done without at least one of the dynamic duo in attendance.
+They were supervisors, too: no task around the yard, in the sheds, or anywhere on the property—feeding, foaling, you name it—was ever completed without at least one of the dynamic duo in attendance.

 Annie